All posts

 Currency Management: The THB-USD Gap

-The Thai baht has fluctuated between 33-37 THB per USD over the past 3 years.
-At $5,000/month in LLC revenue, a 2% FX spread costs ~$1,200/year — making the choice of conversion platform a meaningful structural decision.
+The Thai baht has bounced between 33-37 THB per USD over the past three years.
+At $5,000/month in LLC revenue, a 2% FX spread costs you ~$1,200/year.
+That's not a rounding error.

 Bank Wire vs. Wise